kyle1320/async-channel/README.md

     .forEach(text => console.log(text));
 ```

-This is similar to the above example, but limits the number of simultaneous requests to 3, and returns a Promise that resolves when all processing has been completed.
+This is similar to the above example, but limits the number of simultaneous requests to 3, and returns a Promise that resolves after all processing has been completed.

+## `BaseChannel` class

+If you are only using Channels for basic communication (without any of the functional methods or iterators), you can just use the `BaseChannel` class.
+This can be useful for tree-shaking the unused code.

+## `IteratorChannel` Class

+It can be useful to create a Channel which simply pulls its values from an iterable source.
+This is most useful for scenarios like the above example, where the input elements are pre-defined or easily generated